COVID: Omicron could be Germany's dominant variant 'in 3 weeks' | DW | 22.12.2021

 However, German Health Minister Karl Lauterbach agreed that a fifth wave could no longer be prevented.

-"We are in a situation where we are managing to slowly get the wave under control with the delta variant," he said.
+"We are in a situation where we are managing to slowly get the wave under control with the delta variant," he told the same press conference.
 "Nevertheless, we have to expect a fifth wave now for sure."

 The minister said booster vaccines were central to the fight against the virus, with effectiveness in preventing severe cases at more than 90%.
 "It appears that the protection against severe disease is very high," said Lauterbach, a trained epidemiologist who took over the ministerial role earlier this month.